When to Stay Home

 - Cough (not due to other known causes, such as a chronic cough)

 - Sore throat, when in combination with other symptoms

 - Nausea, vomiting, or diarrhea when in combination with other symptoms

 - Headache when in combination with other symptoms

 - Fatigue, when in combination with other symptoms

 - Nasal congestion or runny nose (not due to other known causes, such as allergies) when in combination with other symptoms

 A list of test sites is available here, and Massachusetts also has an interactive testing map.
 If they are tested and receive positive results please notify your school nurse ASAP.
 You should also contact your child’s primary care provider for further instruction.

-Of course, the normal reasons for dismissal/exclusion still apply.
 Please see the Reasons for Dismissal/Exclusion page for more information.